TIBCOSoftware/snappydata/docs/reference/configuration_parameters/conserve-sockets.md

 Specifies whether sockets are shared by the system member's threads.
 If true, threads share, and a minimum number of sockets are used to connect to the distributed system.
 If false, every application thread has its own sockets for distribution purposes.
 You can override this setting for individual threads inside your application.
 Where possible, it is better to set conserve-sockets to true and enable the use of specific extra sockets in the application code if needed.
 The length of time a thread can have exclusive access to a socket can be configured with `socket-lease-time`.

 !!!Note
 	WAN deployments increase the messaging demands on a SnappyData system.
-To avoid hangs related to WAN messaging, always set conserve-sockets=false for SnappyData members that participate in a WAN deployment. <mark> See <a href="../../config_guide/topics/gateway-hubs/wan-prerequisites.md#concept_6459DD0925D444329DCD234F48C36CE8" class="xref" title="Note these prerequisites for configuring and using replication between two SnappyData clusters.">Prerequisites for WAN Replication</a>. </p> </mark>
+To avoid hangs related to WAN messaging, always set conserve-sockets=false for SnappyData members that participate in a WAN deployment. <mark> See [Prerequisites for WAN Replication](http://rowstore.docs.snappydata.io/docs/config_guide/topics/gateway-hubs/wan-prerequisites.html#concept_6459DD0925D444329DCD234F48C36CE8).
+To be confirmed Rowstore link </mark>

 ## Default Value